ggorlen/rene/README.md

 This is a heavily constrained Python-like (whitespace significant) toy language that attempts to disallow any features or syntax that isn't allowed on homework or exams.
 Notably:

 - All you get are variables, numbers, fixed-size arrays, loops, conditions and function calls.
-You can call plain functions like `print` but not instance methods like `math.log2`.
+You can call plain functions like `print` but not methods like `math.log2`.
   - You should restrict your function calls to `max`, `min`, `abs` and that ilk.
 - No augmented assignments like `+=` or `++`.
 Use `foo = foo + 1`.
 - No dicts or lists.
 Use fixed arrays.